bartificer/programming-by-stealth/docs/pbs24.md

 Where `EXCEPTION_PROTOTYPE` is the prototype of the exception that could be thrown.
 If your function can throw multiple types of error, you should add multiple `@throws` tags to the doc comment.

-We could re-write our function so it throws an exception on invalid arguments as follows:
+We could rewrite our function so it throws an exception on invalid arguments as follows:

 ```javascript
 /**